George Saunders Wins Man Booker Prize For 'Lincoln In The Bardo'

 American author George Saunders has won the Man Booker prize for his first novel, Lincoln in the Bardo, a polyphonous meditation on death, grief and American history.

 Saunders, widely lauded for his short stories, was considered the favorite to win the award.
-His novel centers on the death of Abraham Lincoln's beloved son Willie, and the night that Lincoln reportedly spent in the graveyard, devastated by his grief and lingering by his son's body.
+His novel centers on the death of Abraham Lincoln's beloved son Willie and the night that Lincoln reportedly spent in the graveyard, devastated by his grief and lingering by his son's body.

 We are delighted to announce our #ManBooker2017 winner is Lincoln in the Bardo by George Saunders #FinestFiction https://t.co/5W7QUQPyb4 pic.twitter.com/1z561zloAm— Man Booker Prize (@ManBookerPrize) October 17, 2017